-We are governed by a fourteen-member board that provides direction and oversees our management.
-Of these directors, twelve are elected by the shareholders and two are appointed by the elected directors.
+As of January 1, 2021, we are governed by a twenty-one member board that provides direction and oversees our management.
+Of these directors, eighteen are elected by the shareholders and three are appointed by the elected directors.
 Our Board of Directors represents the interests of our shareholders.
 The Board of Directors meets regularly to perform the following functions, among others: